Frequently asked questions (technical)

 The Court will consider these matters on a case by case basis.
 Contact the associate to the judicial officer ahead of the scheduled hearing to seek advice and further instructions.

 How do I learn to use the virtual hearing platform nominated for my hearing?

-The court has published a Webex user guide, which includes links to online tutorials and other information about the operation of this platform.
-For other platforms, specific guidance will be sent to parties prior to the hearing.
-Download the Webex user guide from the Virtual Hearings page.
+The Court has published a Webex/Zoom user guide; it includes links to online tutorials and other information about the operation of this platform.
+For other platforms guidance will be sent to parties prior to the hearing.
+Download the Webex or Zoom User Guide.

 Can my clients, witnesses, other legal representatives and I all use the same device to participate in the virtual hearing?

 If necessary, it is permissible for counsel to participate on the same device.
 However, it is preferable if all participants use separate devices to enable Court staff to identify all participants and manage the hearing accordingly.

 When, why and how do I mute my device?